Jordanian Citizenship by Investment

 Recent Changes

 Jordan tightened compliance and source-of-funds documentation requirements for CBI applicants, partly in response to FATF mutual evaluation findings.
-The General Intelligence Directorate (GID) expanded its security screening protocols for citizenship-by-investment applicants.
+The General Intelligence Directorate (GID) expanded its security-screening protocols for citizenship-by-investment applicants.

-source →Jordan published updated ministerial instructions clarifying the eligible investment routes, minimum thresholds, and documentation requirements for citizenship by investment under the existing nationality law framework.
+source →Jordan published updated ministerial instructions clarifying eligible investment routes, minimum thresholds, and documentation requirements for citizenship by investment under the existing nationality law framework.

 source →